 Please note that, at present, the information below only applies to organisations which supply goods and/or services to NHSE, ICBs and CSUs.
 There are currently no changes to invoicing for other organisations, including Trusts and Community Interest Companies.

-In October, we will be launching a new, interactive portal, making it easier for suppliers to do business with NHS England and their partner organisations.
+From 20 October, we will be rolling out a new, interactive portal, making it easier for suppliers to do business with NHS England and their partner organisations.

 Through this new portal, most* suppliers will be able to: